Beetle Rank (click any name or photo to email a staff member)

 Kindergarten - 5th Grade Technology

-Mrs.Cassidy joined our teaching team after being a part of the FILS Family for almost 11 years when her family moved from California and her kids started school here.
+Mrs.Cassidy joined our teaching team after being a part of the FILS Family for almost 12 years when her family moved from California and her kids started school here.
 She has about 20 years of teaching experience, both full and part-time.
 Her experience ranges from teaching 1st grade, adult education, and teaching high school online.
 Paula grew up in Southern California and attended Point Poma University in San Diego.
 He husband, Shawn, is the Men's Basketball coach at Concordia University Wisconsin.
-Her son, Patrick, attends Living Work Lutheran High School, and her daughters, Evelyn and Avery, are students here at FILS.
+She has two children, Patrick and Evelyn at Living Work Lutheran High School and Avery is student here at FILS.
 In her free time she enjoys doing home projects, cooking, reading, going to her kids' activities and, of course, learning about technology.